7 Dental Implant Marketing Ideas That Get Results

 As you can see, the examples I mentioned are four distinct groups of people.
 The first group is older, the second and third could include people of any age, and the fourth group is likely to be young and active.
 Instead of lumping them all into one, you’ll create several target personas and market to each one.

 Here’s an example of a complete buyer persona:

 It includes lots of important demographic details like age, marital status, occupation, and location.
 Most importantly, you’ll want to answer two questions about your target audience:

 Then you can start creating content and advertising materials that highlight the benefits of dental implants for them and minimize the barriers that keep them from becoming a patient.

 2. Use Social Media for Dental Implant Marketing

 Once you’ve started targeting your audience, it’s time to determine which social media platforms to use.
 While much of digital marketing is trial and error, using a variety of social media platforms for your initial launch is always a good plan.

-In any social media marketing plan, it’s always good to start with three or four of the most commonly used social media platforms to launch your campaign.
+In any dental social media marketing plan, it’s always good to start with three or four of the most popular social media platforms to launch your campaign.
 Facebook, Twitter, Instagram, and Pinterest are good places to start.
 Just make sure you don’t bite off more than you can chew.
-Having no social profile is better than having an empty one for your business.
+Having no social profile for your business is better than having an inactive one.

 Here are some tips to optimize your social media marketing:

-They’re also a huge time saver—you can pre-schedule your posts for the day to go out at optimum times, then just walk away.
+They’re also a huge time saver because you can pre-schedule your posts for the day to go out at optimum times, then just walk away.
 Here’s how it looks on one social media management tool, Buffer: